-Living-Learning Programs at Kent State University are on-campus housing based communities of students living together in the same on-campus building who share similar academic or special interests.
-Students, faculty, and staff choose to participate in these groups with the intended purpose of enhancing and enriching in-class instruction with focused out-of-class learning experiences.
+Living-Learning Programs at Kent State University are on-campus housing-based communities of students who share similar academic or special interests.
+Students, faculty and staff choose to participate in these groups with the intended purpose of enhancing and enriching in-class instruction with focused out-of-class learning experiences.

 What’s your major?
 What interests you?

 We provide a variety of Living-Learning Programs that are tailored to your major and/or your interests.
 We highly encourage you to choose living in an environment that suits your academic and/or personal goals in order to help you be most successful at Kent State University.
 Being in a Living-Learning Program and actively participating has shown to increase student’s fall and spring semester grade point average and overall campus living experience.

 We encourage you to choose the Living-Learning Program that suits your needs, and then select other residence hall options after that.

 With the intended goal of making a large campus feel small, Living-Learning Programs at Kent State University are characterized by the purposeful support provided to the students who participate in these communities.

 If you choose to live in a Kent State University Living-Learning Program, you will have the opportunity to live in a residence community together with other students who are studying majors similar to your own and even take some of the same classes you are taking.
 Forming study groups and working on class projects become more convenient when your classmates also live in your residence hall.
 If you have questions about a reading assignment or class notes, there will be a fellow student nearby to whom you can turn.

 Students participating in a Living-Learning program enjoy considerable benefits, some of which include:

 - Higher retention rates, demonstrating academic success at all ability levels by students

 - Greater academic support opportunities (convenient access to tutoring and major-focused programming)